Liverpool F.C. in international football: Renewed European success – the Benítez years (2004–10)

 A fifth-place finish in the Premier League in 2004–05 meant Liverpool were not guaranteed entry into the Champions League, and faced the prospect of not being able to defend their European title.
-UEFA eventually ruled that they were allowed to defend their title but have to start in the first qualifying round, with no country protection, meaning they could face a team from England in the group stages.
-This turned out to be the case—Liverpool advanced through three qualifying rounds and were drawn with Chelsea in the group stages.
+UEFA eventually ruled that they were allowed to defend their title but have to start in the first qualifying round, with no country protection, meaning they could face any team from England in any round.
+This turned out to be the case — Liverpool advanced through three qualifying rounds and were drawn with Chelsea in the group stages.
 They progressed from their group as winners but were beaten by Benfica in the first knock-out round.

 In the 2006–07 Champions League, Liverpool progressed from the group stages and beat holders Barcelona, PSV and Chelsea to face Milan in a rematch of the 2005 final.
 The Liverpool team, which contained only five players from the 2005 final, enjoyed more possession than in 2005, but two goals from Filippo Inzaghi gave Milan their seventh European Cup in a 2–1 win.

 Liverpool were eliminated from the 2007–08 Champions League in the semi-finals by Chelsea, who they had beaten in the semi-finals in 2005 and 2007.
 A fourth-place finish in the 2007–08 Premier League secured their entry into the 2008–09 Champions League.
 Liverpool reached the quarter-finals and again faced Chelsea, but lost 7–5 on aggregate.

 A second-place finish in the 2008–09 Premier League entitled Liverpool to compete in the 2009–10 UEFA Champions League, but their campaign was short-lived; they finished third in their group, and were eliminated from the competition.
 They entered the 2009–10 UEFA Europa League, progressing to the semi-finals, where they were eliminated by eventual winners Atlético Madrid of Spain on the away goals rule after the tie finished 2–2 on aggregate.